You lovely pain in the ass.

 Hence why packing lunches can be quite the feat.

-Before I continue, this is NOT a sponsored post for Wowbutter.
+My kids absolutely adore peanut butter, so I'm pretty chuffed there are alternatives to this issue, like WowButter.
+Omigosh, thank you makers of this magical spread.
+Please know this is NOT a sponsored post for Wowbutter.
 Like anything I've mentioned on my blog, if I love it, use, and/or believe in it, I feel it deserves to be shared - it's my blog and I'll endorse if I want to.
 This pseudo-peanut butter has saved many a lunchtime meltdowns and has also helped break up the meal time monotony.
 Seriously friends, it's amazing.
 People I've given these to honestly didn't know it wasn't proper peanut butter.

 Suddenly I went from Mediocre Mom to Super Mom.